rust-project-primer/book/src/build-system/nix.md

 In general, this is a good thing.
 Because usually, you do want to use the latest versions of packages, in order to get the latest features, but most importantly, to get the latest security fixes.
-But if for some reason you don't, then you it can get in your way.
+But if for some reason you don't, then it can get in your way.

 ```admonish info
 You can always manually write derivations for the packages where you need a